 Finally, I was standing outside the entrance looking up at its chalk-white façade with intricate neo-gothic carvings in the centre of downtown Porto.
 But there was a problem.
 A queue to go in was stretching half way down the street so after a quick rethink I turned away in pursuit of quieter corners.
 It was Saturday afternoon after all so I should have expected the crowds.
 Livraria Lello might be small but it can hardly call itself a hidden gem.

 Part of its popularity can also be thanked to J.K.
-Rowling who was a regular customer whilst she lived in Porto teaching English as a foreign language in the early 90s, and more importantly, where she wrote the beginning chapters of Harry Potter.
+Rowling who was ‘supposedly’ a regular customer while she lived in Porto teaching English as a foreign language in the early 90s.
+It’s even said that she wrote the beginning chapters of Harry Potter while living in the city.

 Inside Livraria Lello Bookshop